accetto/ubuntu-vnc-xfce/README.md

-# Ubuntu/Xfce images with VNC/noVNC and Firefox
+## Ubuntu/Xfce images with VNC/noVNC and optional Firefox

 This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with **Xfce** desktops and headless **VNC**/**noVNC** environments.
 Images with **Firefox** browser are also included.